Sassafras Mountain improvement

 "We are pleased that South Carolina's highest point will now and forever be accessible to the public and are honored to be a part of this effort," said R. Michael Leonard, vice chairman of the Board of Directors for The Conservation Fund.
 "The Fund intends to convey the remainder of the adjacent property—the first phase of the 8,000-acre East Fork Headwaters property—to the North Carolina Forest Service later this year, preserving the awe-inspiring viewshed surrounding Sassafras Mountain and creating additional recreational opportunities nearby."

-Eventually the project will include an observation tower to give visitors a 360-degree view of the surrounding mountains of Georgia, North Carolina and even Tennessee.
+the project will include an observation platform to give visitors a near-360-degree view of the surrounding mountains of South Carolina, North Carolina and Georgia.
 Other amenities will feature new trails, including a barrier-free section, and other public-use facilities such as restrooms.

 Partners in the Sassafras Mountain effort include the S.C.
 Department of Natural Resources (DNR), Pickens County, Clemson University, The Conservation Fund, The Highpointers Club, Duke Energy, the Foothills Trail Conference, and the Harry Hampton Memorial Wildlife Fund.
 Daniel Harding, an associate professor of architecture at Clemson University with extensive experience in designing structures in natural areas, has completed a conceptual plan for Sassafras Mountain.